 You don't need to read the whole changelog to be able to play, you can do exactly what you always do and it will work.
 Perhaps some of the things are not so strong as before but you can still pick all the usual strategies and be successful with them.

 I put a lot of time and effort to bring you this mod, I hope you enjoy it as much as everyone else who has played it so far.

 If you have any feedback, suggestions or complaints I will be happy to listen to you.
-This mod want be as good as possible what mean that every useful suggestion will be integrated and every mistake or wrong decision repaired and after that I will be thankful that you point on it.
+This mod aims to be as good as possible - that means every useful suggestion will be integrated and every mistake or wrong decision fixed and afterwards I will be thankful that you pointed it out.